kultprok/pythonista-drafts-recipes/string-hashes/string-hashes-action.md

 # The Drafts Action

 Here's the code for the action.
-It assumes that the Python scripts is in Pythonista's Documents folder and the script's title ist *string-hashes*.
+It assumes that the Python scripts is in Pythonista's Documents folder and the script's title is *string-hashes*.

     pythonista://string-hashes?action=run&argv=[[draft]]